What are Computer Cookies, and What Should I Know?

 In the United States, cookie law is almost nonexistent.
 Except for a few cases, websites are allowed to track your data without notifying you of their presence.

 One of the standout exceptions is the Children's Online Privacy Protection Act (COPPA).
 This is a federal law designed to safeguard the online privacy of children under the age of 13.
 The Federal Trade Commission enacted COPPA in 1998, restricting the collection of any child's personal information.
-Since cookies track a user's habits, they fall under COPPA's restrictions.
+Since website cookies track a user's habits, they fall under COPPA's restrictions.

 COPPA only affects sites that include elements clearly targeted at children.
 The Commission decides this by considering the website's visual content, music, activities, and whether it leverages celebrities that appeal to a younger audience.